Minimistro32/biblical-hebrew/README.md

 ### [Hanukkah](https://www.chabad.org/holidays/chanukah/article_cdo/aid/102911/jewish/What-Is-Hanukkah.htm)

 ### Shavuot
-Derived from Leviticus 23:15.
+Means "weeks", derived from Leviticus 23:15.
 Celebrated 7 weeks from passover to commemorate recieving the 10 commandments.

-- Candle lighting.
+- Candle lighting for candle-lit dinner.
 - No work.
 - Eat Dairy Foods.
 Because it was Shabbat that day, they couldn't kill slaughter animals so they ate dairy.
   - Cheese Blintzes